- Home

 Your health care team

 Your general practitioner (GP) will arrange the first tests to assess your symptoms, or further tests if you have had a positive screening test.
 If these tests do not rule out cancer, you will usually be referred to a specialist, such as a colorectal surgeon or a gastroenterologist.
 The specialist will arrange further tests.
-If bowel cancer is diagnosed, the specialist will consider treatment options.
+If bowel cancer (also known as colorectal cancer) is diagnosed, the specialist will consider treatment options.

 Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you may see a range of health professionals who specialise in different aspects of your care.